kataw/kataw/test/__snapshot__/parser/expressions/object-literal/invalid-obj-lit-shorthan-greater-than.md

-✖ The left-hand side of an assignment expression must be a variable or a property access - start: 15, end: 15 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 15, end: 15 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 15, end: 15 ✖ Expected a ')' to match the '(' token here - start: 15, end: 15
+✖ The left-hand side of an assignment expression must be a variable or a property access - start: 15, end: 15 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 15, end: 15 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 15, end: 15

 ```